 Except when specifically mentioned, my review only applies to the 1982 DOS version of Super Star Trek version.

 There is a reason why Star Trek in general, and Super Star Trek in particular was so influential.
-The game may have only ASCII graphics , but it is immersive.
-The vocabulary, the quips from the crew, the moments of tension when you use crystals, call for help or try experimental weapons (the latter I did not do in the AAR) ; actually the whole exploration of dozens of quadrants, never being sure what you will find inside – it just feels Star Trek.
+The game may have only ASCII graphics, but it is immersive.
+The vocabulary, the quips from the crew, the moments of tension when you use crystals, call for help or try experimental weapons, and more generally the whole exploration of dozens of quadrants, never being sure what you will find inside – it just feels Star Trek.
 It just works beyond what I can explain.

 And I am not even a Trekkie.